infinum/frontend-handbook/React Native/Project setup.md

 npx react-native init AwesomeProjectName --template react-native-template-typescript --npm
 ````

-***Note:*** If previous command fails, it's possible that `eact-native-template-typescript` is deprecated or there are some major changes to CLI.
+***Note:*** If previous command fails, it's possible that `react-native-template-typescript` is deprecated or there are some major changes to CLI.
 In that case, please contact someone from Javascript team to update the chapter.

 ### Github repository
 Since the creation of github repositories is limited to admins only, contact one of the Javascript team leads to create a repository for you.